Modern Technology's Role in Acute Rehabilitation

 Dynavision®: Lighting the Way to Regained Coordination

-Dynavision® is used to evaluate and treat patients through forced cognitive and visual training, helping improve hand-eye coordination, reaction time, and aspects of balance.
+Dynavision® is used to evaluate and treat patients through forced cognitive training, helping improve hand-eye coordination and reaction time.

-Biodex®: Bent on Improved Flexibility, Muscle Strength, and Power
+Biodex®: Bent on Improved Flexibility and Muscle Strength

 Omni VR®: Virtual Excellence in Rehabilitation